leonsilicon/leonsilicon/README.md

 ## socials

-never thought i'd be a content creator but a friend from neo convinced me to make content for developers /shrug
+never thought i'd be posting on social media but a friend from neo said i'd be a great content creator and turns out he was right lol

 [tiktok](https://tiktok.com/@leonsilicon)\
 [instagram](https://instagram.com/leonsilicon)\